News Explorer 1.8.3 contains a few new features and some bug-fixes.

 - The view settings are extended with a new setting 'Show numeric ratings'.
 When enabled, numeric rating values are displayed under the thumbnails, instead of the usual stars.

 - Disabling the usage of a second localization language was ignored by the scan module in the previous version, resulting in several French media descriptions, if the first set language didn't have this data.

 Download Buddy has been updated to version 1.8.5.
 A small but crucial aspect of the Add to Download Buddy service was not touched during testing of the previous version, which resulted in a usability decline for some users.
 So that explains the short term delivery of this version, only one week after the last update.

 - The Add to Download Buddy service menu has been fixed in order to be compatible with rich text URL links.

-- Downloads that are halted by the Net Radar Add-on due to a non-working VPN, will now resume when you restart the app.
+- Downloads that are halted by the Network Monitor Add-on due to a non-working VPN, will now resume when you restart the app.